SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/device-details.html.md

 <img src="/guides/images/users-guide/DeviceManagement/DevMgmt_software.png" alt="Software" style="max-width: 100%">

 Installing software and firmware usually includes a restart of the device.
-To monitor the progress of an installation, visit the "Control" tab.
+To monitor the progress of an installation, visit the **Control** tab.

 To remove a software from a device, hover over a particular software package and click the **Delete** button.

 ### <a name="events"></a>Events

-The "Events" tab displays events related to a device.
+The **Events** tab displays events related to a device.
 This enables low-level troubleshooting of a device.
 Refer to [Troubleshooting devices](#events-all) for further information.

 ### <a name="location"></a>Location

-The "Location" tab by default shows the location of a device on a map and as coordinates, as reported by the device.
+The **Location** tab by default shows the location of a device on a map and as coordinates, as reported by the device.
 For devices that do not report a location you may manually set the location.
 Simply place the "pin" in the correct place of the displayed map.

-The "Location" tab also shows when a device contains c8y_Position property.
+The **Location** tab also shows when a device contains c8y_Position property.
 When you send a new c8y-position event, you can set the same c8y-Position fragment on the device and it will automatically mark its position on the map.

 ### <a name="logs"></a>Logs

-In the "Logs" tab you can request log information from devices.
+In the **Logs** tab you can request log information from devices.
 Log information can be filtered according to date ranges, log type, keywords and the maximum number of lines to transfer.

-In the "Logs" tab, click **Request log file** at the right of the top menu bar.
+In the **Logs** tab, click **Request log file** at the right of the top menu bar.

 In the upcoming window, specify the following settings for the log information: